LandscapeCombinator/LandscapeCombinator/README.md

 * Some heightmaps lines examples are already there for you to try, or you can add a new heightmap line using the heightmap provider of your choosing.
 Heightmap lines are saved automatically in the HeightMapListV1 file in the Saved directory of your project.
 * Press the `Create Landscape` button for the landscape(s) of your chosing.
+  It might look like as if nothing is happening, because it can take a while to download and convert the heightmaps.
-  Make sure there are no errors in the Output Log (in the LogLandscapeCombinator category).
+  Please monitor the progress in the Output Log (in the LogLandscapeCombinator category) and make sure there are no errors.
-  You should see your landscape appear in your editor.
+  After a while, you should see your landscape appear in your editor.
 * Go to the `Landscape Mode` of Unreal Engine in order to paint the landscape.
 You can use the basic landscape material `MI_Landscape` provided by the plugin, which as an auto layer called `Mix` (with adjustable snow, grass, cliff, and road materials).
 * If you have created several landscapes that overlap, for instance a large one with few details, and a small one with many details,